open-sdg/open-sdg-site-starter/_pages/faq.md

 - [What do each of the three tiers mean?](#what-do-each-of-the-three-tiers-mean)

 ## How often will new data be added to this site?
 We will add data as soon as it has been sourced and checked.
 This includes new data as well as updates to data we have already published.
-We will continue to collect data from existing sources where possible, in cooperation with topic experts.
+We will continue to collect data from existing sources where possible.

 ## How do I suggest new or different data sources?
 If you have feedback on the data sources we have used or have suggestions for new data sources then please email us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.